-At the National Breath Center® , our Halitosis Elimination Program featuring Tongue Rejuvenation® is a painless, professional treatment performed by halitosis specialist, Dr. Richard A. Miller and his team of professionals.
+At the National Breath Center® , our Halitosis Elimination Program featuring Tongue Rejuvenation® is a painless, professional treatment performed by halitosis specialist, Dr. Richard A. Miller and his team of professionals that is a permanent solution for chronic bad breath.

 Research has shown that 90-95% of all bad breath comes from the mouth and that oral malodor is concentrated on the tongue and under the gums in a biofilm coating.
 Tongue Rejuvenation® involves eliminating these two direct causes* of bad breath, and after treatment, providing each individual with a simple daily routine to keep it from returning.